TRIQS/triqs_0.x/doc/user_manual/wien2k/analysis.rst

   * the momentum-integrated spectral function including self-energy effects.
   * the momentum-resolved spectral function (i.e. ARPES)

-The initialisation of the class is completely equivalent to the initialisation of the :class:`SumK_LDA` class::
+The initialisation of the class is completely equivalent to the initialisation of the :class:`SumkLDA` class::

-  SK = SumK_LDA_tools(HDFfile = filename)
+  SK = SumkLDATools(hdf_file = filename)

-By the way, all routines available in :class:`SumK_LDA` are also available here.
+By the way, all routines available in :class:`SumkLDA` are also available here.

 Routines without real-frequency self energy
 -------------------------------------------